fastos/fastsocket/README.md

 - The load of each CPU core is perfect balanced.
 - The average CPU utilization of all CPU cores is reduced by 10%.
-- As a result, the effective capacity of the Haproxy server is increased by 85%.
+- As a result, the effective capacity of the HAProxy server is increased by 85%.

-Moreover, since the server is an old 8-core machine, we expect Fastsocket would make more performance improvement when Fastsocket is deployed on a machine with more CPU cores.
+Moreover, since the server is an old 8-core machine, we expect Fastsocket would make more performance improvement when Fastsocket is deployed on a machine with more CPU cores (It is already observed on a 12-core machine after updating Fastsocket).

-## NEXT ##
+## NEW FEATURES ##

 We are now improving network stack efficiency in the case of long TCP connection.
 Four more features are introduced:

-- Direct-TCP: Skip the route process when receiving packets if these packets belong to upper TCP sockets.
+- **Direct-TCP**: Skip the route process when receiving packets if these packets belong to upper TCP sockets.
-- Skb-Pool: Get skb from per-core pre-allocated skb pool instead of kernel slab.
+- **Skb-Pool**: Get skb from per-core pre-allocated skb pool instead of kernel slab.
-- Receive-CPU-Select: Steer a packet to a CPU core where application is waiting for it.
+- **Receive-CPU-Select**: Steer a packet to a CPU core where application is waiting for it.
 The idea is similar with RFS from Google, however, it is lighter and more accurate.
-- RPS-Framework: We extend the idea of RPS that is to redispatch the receiving packets before they entering the network stack.
+- **RPS-Framework**: We extend the idea of RPS that is to redispatch the receiving packets before they entering the network stack.
 We build a framework where developers can implement their own packets-redispatching rules in out-of-tree module and hook into the RPS framework.

 We evaluated our new work on redis which is a typical and popular key-value cache application.

+Some important configurations:

+- Redis works in persistent TCP connection mode.
+- Multiple Redis instances are set up.
+- Each Redis instance listens on a different port and binds to a different CPU core.

-The 8-redis-instances test shows:
+The 8-redis-instance test shows:

-- With commodity NIC supporting RSS, Fastsocket improves the throughput by more than 20%.
+- With commodity NIC supporting RSS, Fastsocket improves the throughput by more than **20%**.
-- WIth advanced NIC supporting Flow-Director(Intel 82599), a 45% improvement can be reached.
+- WIth advanced NIC supporting Flow-Director(Intel 82599), a **45%** improvement can be reached.

-These codes will be released soon when they are proved stable.
+Notes:

+- These new features are in the experimental stage, neither well tuned for performance, nor proved stable by long-time production environment running.
+- There new features are complementary to the features in V1.0, therefore, Nginx and HAProxy performance can be further increased by Fastsocket with these new features.